mpacaud/Design-and-deploy-a-credit-scoring-model--Development/README.md

-## Scoring model implementation - Backend
+## Scoring model implementation for credit attributions

 **Credit Scoring** is a risk analysis tool for granting credit.
 Based on statistical methods, it takes into account a lot of information relating to the loan applicant to assess the risk of non-repayment.
 In concrete terms, the tool assigns a score to a loan application by statistical analysis on a reference basis (expired files whose outcome is known).